majisti/boilerplate/README.md

 - Symfony setup
 - Full testing suite configured.
 Acceptance, Functional, Integration and Unit
 - Everything runs under Docker.
-0 global project dependencies aside from git, docker and docker-compose.
+Minimal global project dependencies: git, docker and docker-compose.
 - Gulp with SCSS, Bourbon and Susy for the frontend.
 - Everything runs under a Makefile and is ready for Continuous Integration